 Traveling Mom Tip: Find stunning views of many falls in Mountains and Waterfalls of North Georgia by Jack Anthony.
-No, the book isn’t free but you might find it in your library when it opens.
-Exceptional directions and details provided.

 Beyond the charming downtown of Blue Ridge are mountain roads and country churches, pastoral valleys and river rapids, history and nature.
 Hawks and owls offer free glimpse of their soaring skills.
 Watch for woodpeckers, turkeys and mountain grouse near the forest edges.
 The flash of a white-tail deer is an everyday occurrence.
 Rarer, but not impossible, is sighting a black bear or bobcat.